gauravagnihotri/advanced_lane_lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+### References
+[1] Lesson 22 Magnitude of the Gradient - Project: Advanced Lane Finding [2] Lesson 23 Direction of the Gradient - Project: Advanced Lane Finding